mkheck13/timetracking/README.md

 Looks nice design wise, starts on monthly and works as intended.
 Just needs the opacity change for the cards and one more dot on the ellipses.

+## Update:
+Added the third dot ( not sure how I let that one slip by ) and added the hover effect on the cards.